Biostev/Project3/README.md

-# Project3
+# WorldOfGamers
-Website that can show you games with matched parameters (genre, date, platform, rating and studio).
+Website that can show you games with matched parameters (genre, platform, and company).
 User has his own account and can check other users' accounts.
-Also user can ask to recommend him a game.

 # Features
-- Favourite games list for user
-- The data is took from IGDB API
+- The data is taken from IGDB API
-- Recommendations based on favourite games
-- Search games with parameters
+- User can search games with matched genre, company or platform
+- The newest games are shown on the home page of the website in carousel

 # Dependencies
 - Flask
+- SQLAlchemy
+- Werkzeug
+- WTForms
+- alembic
+- requests

 # Authors
 - [Biostev](https://github.com/Biostev)